gyrogami logo

 • Document and separate sellable and meltable items

-• Ingot time: pouring, cleaning, prepping
+• Ingot time: pouring, cleaning, prepping (two rounds)

-• Refiner: set-up, manning, cleaning, storing
+• Refiner: harvesting, set-up, manning, cleaning, storing

-• Populate and analyze pricing spreadsheet
+• Populate and analyze spreadsheet to calculate each item

 • Manufacture custom presentation cases